Updated November 18, 2025 | 15 min read

 Pricing:

-Best For: Companies wanting complete control, organizations with specific privacy requirements, technically skilled teams.
+Best For: Companies wanting complete control, organizations with specific privacy requirements, and technically skilled teams.

 Most businesses should budget $20-60 per agent per month for customer support software, with costs varying based on features, integrations, and company size.
 Free options like HubSpot Service Hub work well for small teams, while enterprise solutions can range from $50-140 per seat monthly.